 I can be Emailed about my site only by those who join the Ant Hill Wood forum, although I do reserve the right not to reply if I consider your mail to be inappropriate or offensive.
-Please remember this prior to contacting me, as ant keeping hobby questions will only be discussed on the forum, so please do consider joining us there.
+Please remember this prior to contacting me, as I prefer ant keeping hobbyist questions to be discussed on the forum, so please do consider joining us there.

 This site is fondly dedicated to my much loved, and sadly missed, dear departed father who died in 2002 following an operation for stomach cancer.
 By getting me to help him in his garden, it was he in a roundabout way that led me to the study of all kinds of insect life; and the eventually studying and keeping ants.

 I thank my Dad for allowing me to keep ants inside his home and for allowing me to release ants into his garden which was his pride and joy; and also to my wife Jenny for letting me keep ants in our spare bedroom over all the years we have been together.
 My wife is from Powys in Wales, and went to Brecon High School; but lived in a small village just outside of the town of Crickhowell when we first met in 1979.

 A very big THANK YOU goes to a lovely lady and good friend, Sue York, who lives in North Wales.
 Sue is the creator of the lovely ant illustrations which appear on my "Honey the Ant" stories.